Historic Spanish Point

 But further exploration rewarded me with some of the tropical treasures that I was craving.
 The Fern and Jungle Walks conjured a jungle atmosphere, being less structured, which blended the garden features into the surrounding landscape.
 The Fern Walk is entered by ducking under a weathered stone archway formed by an aqueduct system that passes between the two neighboring gardens.
 A loop of a path is barely visible amidst the overgrown ferns closing in on all sides in a claustrophobic chaos.
 The Jungle walk is accessible via a short staircase with crumbling ornamental vases on either side, and it runs parallel to the raised channel of the aqueduct, which culminates in a rustic shell ornamented fountain.
 These two gardens started to sway my overall impression of the place.
 They had so much character, and the old stone structures gave a feeling of lost ruins being absorbed by the jungle.

 Skipping the old residence and other museum buildings on pioneer life, I headed for Cock’s Footbridge, which passes over an island-like cluster of mangrove trees to the point itself.
 Stairways lead to the peak of the small peninsula, which is in fact a massive mound (called a midden) formed by the buildup of discarded bones, shells, and other refuse from the daily life of ancient inhabitants.
-For a glorified landfill, it’s quite remarkable offering some of the best views on the grounds.

 Next to the original Webb family residence, which is perched atop the midden for a panoramic view of Little Sarasota Bay, sits the Sunken Garden & Pergola.
 The first time I came upon this garden I felt transported to some faraway Mediterranean locale as the calm winds off the water were a welcome relief from the intense sun and heat.
 A rather simple design of small, orderly plantings around a rectangular pool, the adjacent pergola structure hung with bougainvillea offers a sublime vantage point over the garden and to the water beyond.
 If I had any hesitation on my first arrival, it was swept away as I sat on one of the ornate benches and took it all in.